AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 Example:
 - `archive 91860934` archives the person with the number 91860934 from FnBuddy's main list of contacts.

-### Un-archiving the person `unarchive`
+### Unarchive the person `unarchive`

-Un-archive's the person's contact so that it is shown in the main list of contacts.
+Unarchive the person's contact so that it is shown in the main list of contacts.

 Format: `unarchive PHONE_NUMBER`